Sydney-Informatics-Hub/riaf-health/ragpipe/templates/Prompt_system.md

-Period when the underpinning research was undertaken: RESEARCH_PERIOD Details of staff conducting the underpinning research: AUTHOR Period when the impact occurred: IMPACT_PERIOD
+Period when the underpinning research was undertaken: RESEARCH_PERIOD Details of staff conducting the underpinning research: AUTHOR Period when the impact occurred: IMPACT_PERIOD Additional information: ADDITIONAL_INFORMATION

+**Instructions**:
+Construct a case study following the RIAF context, sub-domains, assessment criteria, and objectives for the program given below.

+Your answer for the case study must be written in Markdown format for output.
+The language style is LANGUAGE_STYLE.
+Answers can include subsections and bullet points.
+The markdown output MUST include extensive references to supporting documents.

 Do not repeat the program information in the case study.